R0bl0x10501050/RStoreModule/docs/docs.md

 ### RDataStore:OnUpdate(...)
 #### Description:
 * Executes callback when the RDataStore is updated
+!!! tip "NewValue"
+    When the callback is executed, it provides a variable, "newValue".
+It'd be a good idea to take advantage of that!
 #### Parameters:
 * Callback - A function to execute every time the RDataStore is updated; callback includes `newValue` as a function parameter
 #### Returns: